abbeygirl/nzedb/Common-Errors.md

 ### Lock Wait Timeout Errors
-This is caused when 1 script locks a row/table and another script is waiting for the row/table.
+This is caused when 1 script locks a row and another script is waiting for the row.
 The script that is waiting, times out.

 There are at least 2 things you can do to mitigate this behavior.